 Fall 2014 packets will be available May 19, 2014 to June 20, 2014.

-Packets may be removed earlier if classes fill up before June 20th.
+Packets may become unavailable earlier if classes fill up before June 20th.

 Required: American Heart Association Healthcare Provider CPR (level "C"), Department of Justice fingerprint clearance (LiveScan through MSJC form only), Immunizations, proof of negative TB test, and Physician Certificate of adequate physical health (MSJC form only).

 - Must have an MSJC student ID number.
 Apply for admissions @ http://www.cccapply.org/applications/cccapply/apply/mt_san_jacinto_college.html.